ejwillemse/BAN313/chapter2.md

 # SCT written with testwhat: https://github.com/datacamp/testwhat/wiki

 test_object("n_products")
-test_function("nrow", args = "x",
-              not_called_msg = "It seems that you didn't use a built in function to calculate the number of products.
-Hint: see `?nrow`")

 test_output_contains("n_products", "You forgot to print your answer to the console...") test_error() success_msg("Good work!")